mieweb/datavis-ace/doc/source.rst

   If this is true, then type decoding of the raw data into an internal representation is not necessary for sorting.

+``internalType``
+  The type of the data when stored internally.
+For dates, can be "moment" to indicate that the value is wrapped by Moment.
+For numbers, can be "numeral" to indicate that the value is wrapped by Numeral, or "primitive_number" to indicate that a raw JS number is used.

 .. table:: Available types

    +--------------+--------------------------------------------------------------------------------+